Explore Biological Variability with Virtual Patients Using SimBiology Model Analyzer

 Go back to the program by clicking the Program1 tab.

 Click the (+) icon at the upper left and click Simulation.

-In the Model setup step, in the States To Log section, click the option for viewing the states, and then clear all check boxes except [Tumor Growth Model].tumor_weight.
+In the Model setup step, in the Variants section, make sure that parameterEstimates is selected.
+Also make sure that no doses are selected in the Doses section.
+In the States To Log section, click the option for viewing the states, and then clear all check boxes except [Tumor Growth Model].tumor_weight.

 The app simulates the generated scenarios from the Generate Samples step that you ran previously.
-You do not need to rerun the step.
+You do not need to rerun that step.

-Once the simulation finishes, the app saves the simulation results in the LastRun folder.
+Once the simulation finishes, the app saves the simulation results in the LastRun folder and opens Plot2.

-In the LastRun folder in the Browser pane, click results.
-In the Plot section on the Home tab, click time.
+In the Property Editor pane, under Style, click Time.
 Each line in the plot represents the tumor weight profile of each simulation scenario.

 The plot shows that the tumor weight profiles appear in groups, corresponding to different dose amounts.
 To better visualize this observation, you can slice the data by dose amounts.
 To do so, you can use the Slice Data table, which contains a summary of slicing variables that are currently being used in the plot and their corresponding plot styles.